 What is the purpose of the WHY Surveys?

-The purpose of the Well-being Health and Youth (WHY) Surveys is to collect information from youth, parents, and school staff about youth health and well-being.
-These surveys will identify issues that could be addressed by schools, school boards, and local service providers.
-The information can be used to inform planning decisions, including Board Improvement Plans.
-Because the surveys will be conducted every two years, we can also monitor trends over time.
+The Well-being Health and Youth (WHY) Surveys collect information from youth, parents, and school staff about youth health and well-being.
+These surveys identify issues to be addressed by schools, school boards, and local service providers.
+The information is used to inform planning decisions, including Board Improvement Plans.
+Because the surveys are conducted every two years, we can also monitor trends over time.

 The WHY Surveys include questionnaires for students, parents and school staff.
 Grade 4 to 12 students at schools within the Upper Grand District School Board and Wellington Catholic District School Board will be asked to participate in the student survey.
 These grades were chosen so that we have a full picture of how students are doing throughout their time in school.
 All school staff and parents will also be invited to complete a survey.

 The WHY Surveys are a combination of the Upper Grand District School Board’s School Climate Survey, Wellington Catholic District School Board’s “Wellington Catholic Speaks Up!”
 Survey and Wellington-Dufferin-Guelph Public Health’s Youth Survey.